DashineePARMANUM/superstore-data-analysis/Superstore_Docs/Superstore_Exercises.md

 5. How do discounts affect sales volume and profitability?
 6. Which products or sub-categories are underperforming in sales or profit?
 7. Are there seasonal trends in sales across months or quarters?
-8. How does ship mode relate to sales, profit, or customer satisfaction?
+8. How does ship mode relate to sales or profit?
 9. Which customers have the highest purchase frequency or total spend?
 10. Are there geographic trend: states or regions that consistently perform well or poorly?
 11. Which products or categories have the highest profit margin relative to sales?